 After meeting the education requirements to become a loan officer, it’s time to find a job in your occupation.
 One of the first places to look is the Military Spouse Employment Partnership Job Search.
 Hundreds of partner employers have made the commitment to recruit, hire, promote and retain military spouses in portable careers.
 You can also search your local state and national job bank.

 You can find specialty fields in the loan officer occupation, which may make it easier to target your employment searches and make you a more qualified candidate.
 One specialty field you may be interested in is mortgage loan officer.
 This occupation requires completion of at least 20 hours of coursework and successful completion of the Mortgage Loan Originator examination to receive the MLO license, and you must pass a background and credit check.

 Professional organizations and networking

-To explore additional information related to starting a career as a loan officer, check out the Research Occupations tool on MySECO.
-Enter the keywords 'Loan Officers' to learn more about the occupational overview for your specialty field.
+To learn more about starting a career as a loan officer, check out the Research Occupations tool on MySECO.
+Enter the keywords 'loan officers' to learn more about the occupational overview for your specialty field.

 If you need additional information on obtaining the proper license or certification as part of your specialty field, visit the Advantages of Licensure article in the Education, Training and Licensing lifecycle stage of MySECO.
-Be sure to visit the Department of Labor Military Spouse License Recognition Map for up-to-date legislation and licensure information for your specific state.
+Be sure to visit the Military Spouse Interstate License Recognition Options for up-to-date legislation and licensure information for your specific state.